AdobeDocs/analytics-1.4-apis/src/pages/guides/livestream/faq.md

 ## Can I request uncompressed Livestream data?

-No. Livestream requires clients to support compression by default.
+No. Livestream requires clients to support [Gzip compression](https://www.gnu.org/software/gzip/manual/gzip.html) by default.

 ## What transfer encoding is used?

 Livestream uses [Chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding).
-There can be more than one record per chunk, and each record is separated by a CRLF.
+There can be more than one record per chunk, and each record is separated by a carriage return/line feed (CRLF).
 Many http client libraries handle chunked transfer encoding transparently.

 ## Can I create multiple connections to the same stream?

 Yes.
-Use the `maxConnections` GET string parameter.
+Use the `maxConnections` GET query parameter.
 If multiple connections are created, data is distributed across each connection.
 Data is grouped by visitor IDs, but is out of order.
 The `timestamp` field can be used to sort the hits.
 A best effort is made to evenly distribute hits.
 Because data is grouped by visitor ID, a visitor that produces a large volume of data can create differences in volumes for each client.
 A maximum of 8 connections is allowed.

 If multiple instances of the same stream are required, Adobe recommends that you create infrastructure to replicate that data.